the-teachingRSE-project/competencies/competencies.md

 RSEs often operate at the cutting edge of technological development and therefore might have to deal with technologies of which the dangers and drawbacks are still poorly understood.
-A current example is the rush for the application of large language models (LLMs), where RSEs working in these fields should stay up-to-date and be able to help researchers assess topics such as training-data bias, LLM "hallucinations" or malicious use, with the greater goal of making these powerful tools work for the welfare of society.
+A current example is the rush for the application of \acp{LLM}, where RSEs working in these fields should stay up-to-date and be able to help researchers assess topics such as training-data bias, \ac{LLM} "hallucinations" or malicious use, with the greater goal of making these powerful tools work for the welfare of society.

 # Foundational RSE competencies {#sec:required-generic-skills}